dioraeg/degree-celsius-website/README.md

 The overall look and feel of the site (colours, spacing, layout, cards, grids) is controlled by a central stylesheet.
 This ensures the design stays consistent across the entire site and can be updated easily without touching the content.

 ## Images & Media
 All images and videos are stored locally within the website’s asset folders.
-Updating photos or replacing the project video is as simple as swapping out the file — no redesign required.
+Updating photos or replacing the project video is as simple as swapping out the file, no redesign required.

 ## SEO & Google Visibility
 The site is built with search engines in mind: